scanner-research/rekall/README.md

 via pull requests!), follow the [setup](#setup) guidelines above, and then install `rekallpy` and `rekalljs` from source:

-UNININSTALL AND LINK NEW PACKAGES
+UNININSTALL AND LINK NEW PACKAGES - instructions TODO (try installation from source below)

 If you are making changes to `rekalljs`, you will also need to install `vgrid` and `vgrid_jupyter` from source:

-UNINSTALL AND LINK NEW PACKAGES
+UNININSTALL AND LINK NEW PACKAGES - instructions TODO (see instructions for installing from source from `vgrid` and `vgrid_jupyter` repos)

 ### Python API